- This post contains affiliate links. Read more here.

 Medical marijuana for dogs in the form of CBD oil or other products is one thing.
 Accidental ingestion of marijuana is a whole different situation.
 With more states legalizing medical and recreational pot, pets are becoming increasingly exposed to this risk.
 Marijuana is much more toxic to dogs than to humans, so though few deaths have been reported, the threat is real.
 Can dogs get high just like humans do?
 Yes.
 Is it a good idea?
 No.

-According to the FDA, you should contact a vet if you suspect your pet has been exposed to marijuana and is exhibiting any of the following symptoms:
+According to the FDA, contact a vet if you suspect your pet has been exposed to marijuana and is exhibiting any of the following symptoms:

 - Heavy drooling

-What the future holds for CBD oil for dogs
+What the future holds for marijuana for dogs

 There are studies underway at veterinary universities that will hopefully illuminate the effects of CBD in pets so that vets can safely determine dosage.
 Until research results are in, the true efficacy and safety of these products remain unproven.
 Discuss your pet’s health with a veterinarian before deciding on treatment.